datopian/makeitmarkdown/learn/background.md

 # Background and motivation

-There are many ways to build a website, from classic CMS and blogging platforms like wordpress to wikis etc.
+There are many ways to build a website, from classic CMS and blogging platforms like wordpress, to wikis, etc.

 So, what is Markdown, and why use a Markdown-based approach to build websites?